-Based on the trial court's February 28, 2014 order in Romero I and II, if the validity of the release is decided in favor of the Company, that would preclude any damages or other relief being awarded in Romero I and Romero II.
-The final resolution of these matters is subject to various uncertainties and complexities including how individual trials and possible appeals with respect to the validity of the release will be resolved and how the appeal from summary judgment in the Company's favor in EEOC I will be resolved.
+Based on the trial court's February 28, 2014 order in Romero I and II, if the validity of the release is decided in favor of the Company for any plaintiff, that would preclude any damages or other relief being awarded to that plaintiff.
+If the validity of the release is decided in favor of a plaintiff, further proceedings with respect to the merits of that plaintiff's claims relating to the reorganization would have to occur before there could be any determination of liability or award of damages in either Romero I or Romero II.
+The final resolution of these matters is subject to various uncertainties and complexities including how individual trials, post trial motions and possible appeals with respect to the validity of the release will be resolved.
 Depending upon how these issues are resolved, the Company may or may not have to address the merits of plaintiffs' claims relating to the reorganization and amendments to the Agents Pension Plan described herein.
 In the Company's judgment, a loss is not probable.